onevcat/UniWebView-Docs/docs/api/README.md

       <div class='summary'>
 <p>Sets a cookie for a certain url.</p>
 <p>The <code>cookie</code> string supports all available cookie properties as well as multiple cookies.
 See </p>
-<p>UniWebView respect the server cookie header by default.
-Generally, you do not need to set the
+<p>UniWebView respects the server cookie header by default.
+Generally, you do not need to set the cookie from client manually.
+However, if you have to pass your server a manually set cookie,
-cookie from client manually.
-However, if you have to pass your server a manually set cookie, use this method.</p>
+use this method.</p>
 </div>
             <div class='parameters'>